tanmay-lyzr/okta-sso-saml-documentation/README.md

    - **Single Sign-On URL (SSO URL):**
      Provide the URL where Okta will send authentication requests.
 This is typically provided by Okta or can be set to your custom SSO endpoint.
    - **Audience URI (SP Entity ID):**
-     Enter the Service Provider Entity ID that matches your backend’s configuration.
+     Enter the Service Provider Entity ID such as 'application-test'.

 4. **Set Up Attribute Statements (Claims):**
    - Configure the attributes you want included in the SAML assertion: